 To help us recruit and retain diverse employees, we have reviewed our internal processes and implemented the following changes:

-- Involving all employees in reviewing our recruitment practices to ensure we are reaching a diverse pool of applicants
+- Firstly, involving all employees in reviewing our recruitment practices to ensure we are reaching a diverse pool of applicants.

-- Running unconscious bias training for all members of staff, and additional DEI training for senior team members
+- Secondly, running unconscious bias training for all members of staff, and additional DEI training for senior team members.

-- Giving all staff the option to take an NVQ in Equality and Diversity
+- Finally, giving all staff the option to take an NVQ in Equality and Diversity.

 As Chief Executive of Governors for Schools, I commit to ACEVO’s eight principles to address the diversity deficit in charity leadership.
 I look forward to continuing my learning about racial bias and how this impacts the decisions we make, and working to make the changes we need to see.